 3) Add your renewable energy credit information to your typical IRS Form 1040.

 Taking advantage of the federal solar tax credit is simple, especially with a solar contractor like Boston Solar at your side.
-As the #1 residential solar installer based in Massachusetts, we’ve helped homeowners all across the Bay State from the south shore to the north shore and from Cape Cod out to the Pioneer Valley understand how to take advantage of this valuable tax incentive.
+As the #1 residential solar installer based in Massachusetts, we’ve helped homeowners all across the Bay State from the South Shore to the North Shore and from Cape Cod out to Central Mass understand how to take advantage of this valuable tax incentive.

-Schedule your solar electric system installation while the max 30% tax credit incentive is still in effect!
+Schedule your solar PV system installation while the 26% tax credit incentive is still in effect!
 Call 617-858-1645 or contact us to begin your solar project with a free quote.